Root Canal Therapy – Glenpool, OK

 Under the capable, precise treatment of Drs.
-Mohanna and Georgy and with the help of a little local anesthesia, your root canal treatment will be carried out effectively, painlessly, and best of all, quickly.
+Mohanna, Georgy, and MacLeod and with the help of a little local anesthesia, your root canal treatment will be carried out effectively, painlessly, and best of all, quickly.
 In most cases, the procedure can be completed during the length of a single appointment!
-Just one more way we show that our team is committed to providing you efficient, personalized service that will be sure to send you off smiling.
+Just one more way we show that our team is committed to providing efficient, personalized service that will be sure to send you off smiling.

 What is a Root Canal?